-An employee who is prevented from working for the reasons stated in section 1 of chapter 3 shall be required to notify the employer thereof without delay, and to give an estimate of when the impediment to working will end.
+An employee who is prevented from working for the reasons stated in chapter 3, section 1 shall be required to notify the employer thereof without delay, and to give an estimate of when the impediment to working will end.

 The employee shall present a medical certificate or other account of the incapacity to work that is accepted by the employer.
 If the employee is attended by a medical practitioner designated by the employer, then the employer shall defray the costs of procuring the medical certificate.